 No matter what our boss said.

 Oh, yeah.
-You know who I’m talking about.
+You know who I mean.

 Our all-knowing, all-powerful … department admin.

-Today, I’m talking to those of us who research online and need to quickly save a webpage for later review.
+Sometimes, we need to quickly save a webpage for later review.

 Yes.
 I said webpage.